toss/es-git/docs/reference/classes/Repository.md

 Create a diff with the difference between two tree objects.

-This is equivalent to `git diff <old-tree> <new-tree>`
+This is equivalent to `git diff <old-tree> <new-tree>`.

 The first tree will be used for the "oldFile" side of the delta and the second tree will be used for the "newFile" side of the delta.
 You can pass `null` to indicate an empty tree, although it is an error to pass `null` for both the `oldTree` and `newTree`.